-As a shareholder, you are entitled to your portion of a fund's income from interest and dividends as well as capital gains from the fund's sale of investments.
-Income consists of both the dividends that the fund earns from any stock holdings and the interest it receives from any money market and bond investments.
+As a shareholder, you are entitled to your portion of a fund's income from interest as well as capital gains from the fund's sale of investments.
+Income consists of interest the fund earns from its money market and bond investments.
+The portion of such dividends that is exempt from federal income tax will be designated as "exempt-interest dividends."
 Capital gains are realized whenever the fund sells securities for higher prices than it paid for them.
 These capital gains are either short-term or long-term, depending on whether the fund held the securities for one year or less or for more than one year.